Steer'n Roll: A Stereoscopic Flow-Sensing Strategy for Planktonic Prey Detection and Capture: Steer'n Roll and Resulting Predator Trajectories

-\paragraph{The role of roll.} According to the steering motion in \eqref{eq:omega_steer}, the predator can in principle execute both yaw (rotation around $\boldsymbol{\hat b}$) and pitch (rotation around $\boldsymbol{\hat n}$).
+According to the steering motion in \eqref{eq:omega_steer}, the predator can in principle execute both yaw (rotation around $\boldsymbol{\hat b}$) and pitch (rotation around $\boldsymbol{\hat n}$).
 This is sufficient to solve the symmetry-induced ambiguities of Stokes flows, and the addition of roll does not significantly affect the success of the strategy in prey localization (Fig.~\ref{fig:fig_2_trajectories}).

 However, if motor capabilities do not allow for pitch but only for yaw, $\boldsymbol{\omega}_{\rm steer}$ is projected onto $\boldsymbol{\hat b}$.
 In this case, motion is restricted to the initial $(\boldsymbol{\hat{n}},\boldsymbol{\hat{t}})$--plane, which in general does not contain the flow source (i.e., prey location) and prevents exploration of the full three-dimensional space.
 Introducing a nonzero roll motion $\boldsymbol{\omega}_{\rm roll} \neq 0$, restores access to the full three-dimensional environment.
 A combined steer-and-roll strategy therefore enables effective navigation and prey localization even under restricted motor capabilities (see \textit{Supporting Information} Fig.~\ref{fig:RollScalar}).